 Crock Pot Ham with Maple Brown Sugar Glaze

-Wanna learn how to cook a wonderful ham without drying it out?
-Pretty easy… simply cook it in your slow cooker… With just a few ingredients this ham is a piece of cake.
+Do you want to learn how to cook an excellent ham without drying it out?
+It’s pretty easy: Simply cook it in your slow cooker.
+With just a few ingredients, this ham is a piece of cake.

 How long does it take to cook it?
-It will depend on its size, but generally between 5 to 6 hours on low or until it is tender…
+It will depend on its size, but generally, it takes 5 to 6 hours on low or until it is tender.

-Now trim the excess fat and skin from the ham, see what the ham looks like going into the slow cooker.
+Now trim the excess fat and skin from the ham, and see what the ham looks like going into the slow cooker.
 Use a paring knife to slice a grid pattern into the ham.
-The ham will shrink a bit as it cooks and this will leave room for the glaze to drip in and build flavor.
+The ham will shrink slightly as it cooks, allowing the glaze to drip in and build flavor.

-Add a cup of water to the slow cooker to ensure the ham does not dry out, and heat for 5-6 hours on low.
+Add a cup of water to the slow cooker to prevent the ham from drying, and cook on low for 5-6 hours.

-Once the ham is heated through, carefully remove the ham from the slow cooker and let it rest on a baking sheet for about 20 minutes.
-While the ham is resting, prepare the glaze by combining pure maple syrup, dark brown sugar, brown mustard, and cornstarch.
-Bring to a boil and let it cook for 2-3 minutes, whisking constantly until the glaze has thickened.
+Once the ham is heated, carefully remove it from the slow cooker and let it rest on a baking sheet for about 20 minutes.
+While the ham rests, prepare the glaze by combining pure maple syrup, dark brown sugar, brown mustard, and cornstarch.
+Bring to a boil and cook for 2-3 minutes, constantly whisking until the glaze thickens.
 Set the glaze aside and let it cool for about 5 minutes.

-Then spoon the glaze over the ham, making sure it is well covered.
-Finish the ham under the broiler until the glaze starts to caramelize, 5-7 minutes.
+Then, spoon the glaze over the ham, ensuring it is well covered.
+Finish the ham under the broiler until the glaze caramelizes, 5-7 minutes.